AviatrixSystems/Docs/StartUpGuides/google-aviatrix-cloud-controller-startup-guide.rst

 note its External IP address and Internal IP address.
 Go to https://External_IP_of_the_controller

-At the login prompt, type admin for username, type the internal IP address for password, as shown below:
+At the login prompt, type admin for username and type the internal IP address for the password, as shown below:

 |image3|